What happens when visual art, experimental architecture and academic philosophy join forces?

-RAAAF operates at the crossroads of visual art, architecture and academic philosophy.
-We make site- and context specific work, which derives from the respective backgrounds of the founding partners: Prix de Rome laureate Ronald Rietveld and philosopher Erik Rietveld.
+RAAAF makes site- and context specific work, which derives from the respective backgrounds of the founding partners: Prix de Rome laureate Ronald Rietveld and philosopher Erik Rietveld.
 The experimental studio started in 2006 during Ronald's work period at the Rijksakademie of Visual Arts in Amsterdam.
-Through multidisciplinary research with scientists and craftsmen, RAAAF’s real-life thinking models link local qualities with the past, present and future.
+Young talents who have strengthened our core team over the years include David Habets, Arna Mačkić, and Daria Khozhai.

-A striking example of this is the cut-through monument ‘Bunker 599’, which unorthodoxly questions the Dutch and UNESCO policies on cultural heritage.
-Another example is the installation ‘Vacant NL’, the Dutch contribution to the Venice Biennale 2010, in which the potential of 10.000 governmentally-owned vacant buildings was shown.
+A striking example of this is the cut-through monument ‘Bunker 599’, which unorthodoxly questions the Dutch and UNESCO policies on cultural heritage:"Hardcore Heritage".
+Another example is the art installation ‘Vacant NL’, the Dutch contribution to the Venice Biennale 2010, in which the potential of 10.000 governmentally-owned vacant buildings was shown.

 RAAAF’s work has been published worldwide and exhibited at leading visual art- and architecture biennales such as those of São Paulo, Istanbul, Chicago and Venice.
 In 2016 Ronald & Erik Rietveld have been invited to become members of the Royal Netherlands Academy of Arts (KNAW).

-Deltawerk // and Bunker 599 are listed as one of 100 "key artworks" in Dutch public space since 1945.
+Deltawerk // and Bunker 599 are listed among 100 “key artworks” in Dutch public space since 1945.
 Museums that have shown our work include Museum Boijmans Van Beuningen, Garage Museum of Contemporary Art Moscow, National Museum Oslo, Centraal Museum Utrecht, Kunsthal Rotterdam, and Stedelijk Museum for Modern Art Amsterdam.

 Portfolio RAAAF [pdf]